arangodb/docs/3.6/programs-arangod-cluster.md

 If this value is not set, it will default to the value of the option `--cluster.min-replication-factor`.
 If set, the value must be between the values of `--cluster.min-replication-factor` and `--cluster.max-replication-factor`.

-**Maximum number of shards**
+Note that the replication factor can still be adjusted per collection.
+This value is only the default value used for new collections when no replication factor is specified when creating a collection.

+**Write concern**

-`--cluster.max-number-of-shards <integer>`
+`--cluster.write-concern <integer>`

+Default minimum number of copies of data for new collections required for the collection to be considered "in sync".
+If a collection has less in-sync copies than specified by this value, the collection will turn into read-only mode until enough copies are created.
-Maximum number of shards than can be configured when creating new collections.
+This value is the default value for the required minimum number of copies when creating new collections.
+It can still be adjusted per collection.
-The default value is `1000`.
+The default value for this option is `1`.
+The value must be smaller or equal compared to the replication factor.
-When changing the value of this setting, no changes are applied to existing collections that would violate the new setting.